 - Critically reflect on the effectiveness of the arts for expressing, exploring, shaping, nourishing and critiquing Christian faith.

-- Identify one contemporary art piece, articulate how and why it could enrich a Christian ministry setting, and critically analyse the strengths and weaknesses of their approach.
+- Identify one contemporary work from the arts (literature, visual arts, music, dance); articulate how and why it could enrich a Christian ministry setting; and critically analyse the strengths and weaknesses of their approach.